agormp/sumt/README.md

 * `--con`: Compute majority rule consensus tree (this is default and could have been omitted)
 * `-b 0.25`: Discard 25% of tree samples as burn-in
 * `-t 0.99`: Keep track of topology probabilities, report 99% credible set
-* `-s`: Compute average standard deviation of split frequencies as a measure of MCMC convergence
+* `-s`: Compute average standard deviation of split frequencies as a measure of MCMC convergence (asdsf)
-* `-f 0.1`: Report mean, variance, and standard error of the mean, for branch lengths for all bipartitions seen in more than 10% of input trees
+* `-f 0.1`: Include bipartitions seen in more than 10% of input trees for computations of (1) asdsf and of (2) branch lengt mean, variance, and standard error of the mean
 * `--rootmid`: Perform midpoint rooting
 * `-i primates.nexus.run1.t -i primates.nexus.run2.t `: Summarise the tree samples in the files `hiv.nexus.run1.t` and `hiv.nexus.run2.t`